mnemnion/sandbox/README.md

 ##Usage

-aacc takes a parse tree from instaparse, in enlive format only (at present), and a map of keywords to functions defined using the **def-rule-fn** macro.
+aacc takes a map of keywords to functions defined using the **def-rule-fn** macro.
 The keywords correspond to instaparse rule names.
 Optionally, a map of literal tokens to rules may also be provided.

 aacc is called like this: